plabayo/rama/docs/book/src/intro/context.md

 `Context<State>` is used to:

-- access shared typesafe `State` defined by the code location instanciating the `Service` on its own or part of a _stack_.
+- access shared typesafe `State` defined by the code location instantiating the `Service` on its own or part of a _stack_.
 - access `Extensions` that can be used to dynamically get and set extra (optional) data, to be passed for usage by inner service(s).
 - spawn tasks for the given (async) executor, doing so gracefully if configured to do so.
 - abrubt tasks early in a graceful manner in case of a shutdown using the gracuful `ShutdownGuard` if defined.